 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This unit study includes lessons and printables based on the book One Grain of Rice by Demi.
+Are you looking for One Grain of Rice activities?
+This free unit study includes lessons, lapbook printables, and activities based on the classic book One Grain of Rice by Demi.

 Long ago in India, there lived a raja who believed that he was wise and fair.
 But every year he kept nearly all of the people’s rice for himself.
 Then when famine came, the raja refused to share the rice, and the people went hungry.
 Then a village girl named Rani devises a clever plan.
 She does a good deed for the raja, and in return the raja lets her choose her reward.
 Rani asks for just one grain of rice, doubled every day for thirty days.
 Through the surprising power of doubling, one grain of rice grows into more than one billion grains of rice – and Rani teaches the raja a lesson about what it truly means to be wise and fair.

 One Grain of Rice Lesson Plan

 Social Studies Lesson: Rulers

 There have been many rulers throughout history, both good and bad.
 They have gone by many titles including king, emperor, czar, pharaoh, sultan, sheik, and in the case of our story, raja.

 In India, a raja is a Hindu priest or chief of a tribal state.
 The raja had the responsibility of enforcing religious law, protecting the borders, and overseeing the general well being of the people.
 The success of a raja in India was often determined by how he handled famines, which were frequent occurrences.
 How successful was the raja in our story?
 What makes for a good leader?